monk-io/docs/docs/basics/running-templates.md

 Running existing Kits with MonkOS is very straightforward.
 Running them locally is useful for testing and one-off deployments on single machines.

 This short tutorial shows how to run Kits locally.
-We'll run MongoDB on MonkOS.
-Make sure you have MonkOS installed and `monkd` running.
-If not, follow [this guide &#8594;
+We'll run MongoDB on Monk.
+Make sure you have Monk installed and `monkd` running.
+If not, follow [this guide &#8594;](../get-started/get-monk.md)
-](get-monk.md)

 ---